pkrafft/authenticity/README.md

   * Walter Benjamin (1935) The Work of Art in the Age of Mechanical Reproduction
   * Naomi Klein (2023) Doppelganger: A Trip Into the Mirror World
 * 2026 June 11
-  * Special guests: Dominique Carlon and ???
+  * Special guests: Dominique Carlon and Anthony McCosker
   * Henrickson, L. (2023).
 Chatting with the dead: the hermeneutics of thanabots.
 Media, Culture & Society, 45(5), 949-966
   * Bollmer, G., & Rodley, C. (2016).
 Speculations on the sociality of socialbots.
 In Socialbots and their friends (pp. 163-179).
 Routledge
   * Natale, S., & Henrickson, L. (2024).
 The Lovelace effect: Perceptions of creativity in machines.
 New Media & Society, 26(4), 1909-1926